MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Flashing-MG/Jlink/README.md

 If SWO support is not required (e.g. when the target CPU is Cortex-M0/M0+ based, which does not provide SWO support), the SWO signal can be left open.

-If having problem with connecting add one or more 100R in serie with SWCKL (5V host and 3.3V Target, the reference design have 100R on all SWD pins).
+If having problem with connecting add one or more 100R in serie with SWCKL (5V host and 3.3V target, the reference design have 100R on all SWD pins).

 Starting J-Flash.
 Create one new project with the rigth MCU.
 Target Connect.
-If all its OK you can manual read the internal flash and saving it.
+If all its OK you is connected and can manual read the internal flash and saving it.

 Install SimplicityCommande from Silabs homepage.
 Copy the JLinkARM.dll(W32) / JLink_x64.dll(W64) from your working folder to Simplicity Commander folder.